test-er-8-or/tic-tac-toe/README.md

 ## [rxjs](http://reactivex.io/rxjs/) [rxjs-compat](https://www.npmjs.com/package/rxjs-compat)

+(Note: If you are running the latest Rx.js and node, you may not need the rxjs-compat library.)

 "RxJS is a library for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code."

 ## [enzyme](http://airbnb.io/enzyme/)